 Appeals for Students

-- Where a student is not satisfied with the response received from the Course Director, they can appeal to the Chair of TSYP to review the complaint.
-This appeal must be made within 20 working days of the Course Director’s decision.
+- Where a student is not satisfied with the response received from the Lead Tutor, they can appeal to the Chair of TSYP to review the complaint.
+This appeal must be made within 20 working days of the Lead Tutor’s decision.
 The Chair will review the matter and will notify the complainant in writing within 20 working days of receipt of the appeal.

 - Where the student or individual remains dissatisfied with the outcome, they may make a final appeal to the Chair of an external organisation.
 In the case of TSYP the external organization is The Association for Yoga Studies (‘AYS’).
 This must be done in writing, by email or by letter, and within 20 days of receiving the formal written response.
 A response to this Appeal will be governed by the time frames of that body.